sparkfabrik/company-playbook/content/procedures/kickstart-a-new-project.md

 **In charge to**: `Accountant`

-Information about contracts are no held by Redmine, but by Toggl instead.
+Information about contracts are no held by GitLab, but by Toggl instead.
 This means team-members have to know which contract they have to track time onto.

 To achieve this, we use the _Project/Task_ feature of Toggl, following this schema: